Self-management - Breast cancer in women

 You could:

-• talk to your friends and family – they can be a powerful support system
+• talk to your friends and family

-• avoid doing too much or overexerting yourself
+• avoid doing too much or over-exerting yourself

 • make time for yourself

-• liaise with your breast care nurse and discuss such issues
+• talk to your breast care nurse

 Recovery

-Most women with breast cancer have an operation as part of their treatment.
-Getting back to normal after surgery can take some time.
-It's important to take things slowly and give yourself time to recover.
+You may have an operation (surgery) as part of your treatment.
+Getting back to normal after surgery can take time.

+Take things slowly and give yourself time to recover.
 During this time, avoid lifting things and doing heavy housework.
-You may also be told not to drive.
+Your doctor may also tell you not to drive.

-You may need to take a break from some of your normal activities for a while.
-Don't be afraid to ask for practical help from family and friends.
+You may need to take a break from some of your normal activities such as hobbies or housework for a while.

-Follow-up
+Follow-up care plan

 If you've had early breast cancer, your healthcare team will agree a care plan with you after your treatment has finished.